UCL/ucl_software_carpentry/installation/install.md

 The default text editor on OS X "textedit" should be sufficient for our use.
 Alternatively http://mac.appstorm.net/roundups/office-roundups/top-10-mac-text-editors/ lists a number of other good editors.

-To setup git to use textedit the following should do.
+To setup git to use textedit executing the following in a terminal should do.

 git config --global core.editor /Applications/TextEdit.app/Contents/MacOS/TextEdit